TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/PasswordReset/Index.rst

 Reset password for user
 =======================

 Administrators can reset a user's password.
-This is especially useful for security purposes, so an administrator does not need to send a password over the wire in plaintext (e.g. email) to a user.
+This is especially useful for security purposes, so an administrator does not need to send a password over the wire in plaintext (for example email) to a user.

 The administrator can use the CLI command: